OUR LITTLE FOREST

 “If they can’t learn the way we teach, we teach the way they learn”

-In our Vocational Skills Class we expose and train our children to specific vocational skills and skills related to our Activities of Daily living (ADL) as well as Instrumental Activities of Daily living (IADL).
+In our Green Class, we expose and train our children to specific Vocational Skills; skills related to our Activities of Daily living (ADL) as well as Instrumental Activities of Daily living (IADL).
 This is to facilitate independence and nurture skills that can be potential work opportunities for our children.
 I facilitate learning of concepts (such as numbers, letters, and words) by utilising a multisensory approach, understanding the developmental nature of learning and grading the activity to each child’s level.
 Routine, visual cues, as well as implementing sensory regulatory measures aid the classroom environment in being supportive and inclusive to facilitate learning in children with special needs.

 3 years work experience teaching kids with special needs.